 In terms of country distribution, the percentages have not changed too drastically since our previous look.
 What is important to note, however, is that she has gained audiences in Asia (even though they are still small).

-For example, 0.15% of her audience is from Singapore which amounts to about 345K people.
-This is a significant number for such a small country and if you think about it, it is actually equal to the typical audience-size of a macro-influencer in Singapore.
+For example, 0.15% of her audience is from Singapore which amounts to about 3,450 people.
+This is a significant number for such a small country and if you think about it, it is actually equal to the typical audience-size of a nano-influencer in Singapore.

 Greta’s top-performing posts on Instagram are very powerful.
 The portrait image of her and Obama, in black and white, positions two respected world leaders in conversation.
 Despite their differences in age, experience, and stature, placing both of them in a single still is telling of how desperately we need to work together to ensure we have a future.